open-cogsci/python-mediadecoder/_sources/api.txt

 ~~~~~~~~~~~~~~~

 This module contains objects that handle the audio frames supplied by Decoder.
-At the moment, the only one that is stable is the PyAudioSoundRenderer.
+At the moment, the only ones that are stable are the PyAudioSoundRenderer and
+SounddeviceSoundrenderer (which both are bindings to PortAudio.

 Pygame
 ^^^^^^